 Scientists and philosophers have been asking questions about who we are and where we came from for thousands of years.
 These questions have only become more detailed with time.
 Since the 19th century, modern technology has helped scientists search the fossil record to learn about our history.
-For example, when did simple life become more complex, such as the modern animals we see today?
-The article you are reading now will introduce you to possible evidence about one of these turning points.
+When did simple life become more complex, such as the modern animals we see today?
+A recent study may have uncovered evidence for one of these turning points.

 At Nilpena National Heritage Site, South Australia, scientists discovered new fossils that have never been seen before.
 They took photos of fossils with a digital camera and used a three-dimensional (3D) laser scan to do the detailed morphological examination.
 By using 3D laser scanning technology, the scientists created 3D images of the fossils and determined their sizes and shapes.